sindrerb/FYS4150-Collaboration/Doc/Project1/README.md

-#Project 1
+##Project 1

-###All programs with results are found in folder "programs" divided in tasks related to the project tasks.
+####All programs with results are found in folder "programs" divided in tasks related to the project tasks:
 #####b - General Thomas Algorithm
 #####c - Specialized Thomas Algorithm
 #####d - Error estimate of c